 Like other investment forms, P2P lending and real-estate crowdlending come with associated risks.
 This post will introduce you with several classical investing mistakes that beginner and even advanced investors may make.

-Basically, it all boils down to being patient, diversifying your portfolio, being on the lookout for red flags, and having realistic performance expectations – don’t let greed cloud your judgment ! -.
+Basically, it boils down to being patient, diversifying your portfolio, being on the lookout for red flags, and having realistic performance expectations – don’t let greed cloud your judgment ! -.

 Investing mistake #1 : investing money you need

 Always consider your future financial needs before investing.
 Many P2P lending companies provide a secondary market The secondary market is a marketplace allowing investors to sell loans from their portfolio to other investors.
 This is useful if they need to get their money back before the loan’s maturity., but you’ll usually have to sell your loans for a discount, thus losing money.
 Worse, if this feature isn’t available, your money will be stuck for a long time.

 Also, what if things go wrong ?
 Crowdlending – especially in the Baltics – is mostly an unregulated area.
 Regulation is expected to take shape at the end of this year.
 However, for now, there’s little or no supervision of platforms, which leads to an increased risk.
 Moreover, the higher returns (compared to most over investments) also inherently lead to higher risks !

 Investing mistake #2 : investing too much in loans

 As a rule, I’d advise not to invest more than 10% of your assets in loans – make it 20% if you feel especially brave, or at the contrary if you invest only in conservative loans through highly reputable platforms.
 While this figure may seem small, it’s really important to always keep the risk factors in mind.
 What if there’s a large recession and most borrowers can’t reimburse ?
 Probably even worse, what if a platform goes bankrupt ?

 I personally have around 10% of my assets invested in loans.
 Most of the remaining is invested in real-estate, under various forms – I actually have too much invested in real-estate, and not enough in stock-exchange, but that’s another topic –